A helpful guide to running errands for money

 FAQs on being an errand runner

 Each person and company will have different sets of errands for you.
 But, usually, it has something to do with the following: buying, picking up, or delivering groceries, driving someone to an appointment and picking them up, walking pets, babysitting kids or pets, driving kids to school, picking up contracts from suppliers, delivering receipts or contracts, paying bills, and the like.

-You can start running errands and getting paid by either volunteering to do your neighbour’s or relative’s errands or joining a delivery app like Shipt, Grub Hub, or Sitter City.
+You can start running errands and getting paid by either volunteering to do your neighbor’s or relative’s errands or joining a delivery app like Shipt, Grub Hub, or Sitter City.
 When starting out, getting good reviews (whether by word of mouth or through a rating system on an app) is vital, so you’ll get more people to hire you.

 As long as you want!
 If you have a lot of free time, you can do this as a part-time job.
 If you suddenly get injured—like sprain your ankle—you can take a break to wait for your ankle to heal, then go back to running errands as soon as you feel like new.